AmanDhillonCS/Facial_Recoginition/README.md

-# Facial_Recoginition
+# Hand-Tracker
-A simple python program that detects faces using cv2 framework
+A simple python program that detects hands using cv2 framework